arefrazavi/text_relevancy_api/README.md

 1) A distributed data warehouse with a transactional layer (e.g., AWS Redshift, Google BigQuery).
    In the simplest form, we need a table of articles and a table for the statistics (e.g., IDF or DF).
    Inserting a new article should update both of these tables in an atomic transaction to ensure the consistency of data.
-   If we want to define some solid relations between articles and other potential entities on top of which aggregation can be done, this design is a better choice.
+   If we want to define relationships between articles and other potential entities on top of which aggregation can be done, this design is a better choice.
    ***AWS Redshift*** is a good choice for this scenario.
-It also has columnar storage format can speed up the transactions.
+It also has columnar storage format that can speed up the transactions.

 2) A distributed NoSQL database (e.g, Elasticsearch, Cassandra):
    In this case, we can store the articles per request, and do the calculations on demand.